escobar-west/C-FiniteElementMethod/README.md

 # FiniteElementMethod
-Finite element method for solving the beam equation u'''' = f on the unit interval
+Finite element method for solving the beam equation u'''' = f on the unit interval.
+Works in Xcode using the Accelerate framework.